jonathanGB/thunderstruct/docs/index.md

 One such line was the use of numpy zeros instead of numpy empty.
 Numpy zeros obviously allocates zeros in a given shape while numpy empty simply sets the object's shape without populating elements.

 The Go implementation continues when a row is empty, not when a row is 0.
 Thus, by initializing elements as empty instead of 0, the code iterates much faster,  moving on to the rows that actually matter sooner.
-This yielded a 30% speedup on our local machine with a 1500x1500 grid.
+This yielded a 30% speedup on our local machine with a 1500x1500 grid:

 |       | Time ($\mu s$) |
 |-------|----------------|